RashidK-03/GO-2024/README.md

 ### Relationships

-- The `characters` table may have a foreign key `place_id` that relates to the `places` table, indicating the location affiliation of a character.
+- The `characters` table may have a foreign key `affiliation_id` that relates to the `affiliation` table, indicating the location affiliation of a character.

-- If characters have specific bending abilities listed in the `abilities` column, you might consider creating a separate table for abilities and establishing a many-to-many relationship between `characters` and `abilities`.
+- If characters have specific bending abilities listed in the `ability` column, you might consider creating a separate table for abilities and establishing a many-to-many relationship between `characters` and `ability`.

-Feel free to adjust the table structure and relationships based on your project's specific needs.

 ## API Endpoints